fabiocannizzo/VMT19937/README.md

 A paper describing in detail the implementation is available on [arXiv]{http://www.math.sci.hiroshima-u.ac.jp/m-mat/MT/MT2002/CODES/mt19937ar.c}

 ## Requirements
-The library is written in C++17, although with a bit of work it could be downgraded to C++03.
-It is implemented with SIMD instructions available on modern X86-64 processors.
+The library is written in C++17.
+It uses extenseively Intel SIMD instructions, available on modern X86-64 processors.
-It is possible to compile it for regsiter if 128, 256 or 512 bits length.
+It can be compiled for hardware with register length of 128, 256 or 512 bits.

-## Library organization
+## Usage
 The library is header only.
-The only source code files you need are the ones in the `include` subfolder.
+You only need to include the header file `include/MSMT19937.h`.
-In will need also the jump matrices.
-These are available in 7z format in the `dat` subfolder.
+You will need also the _jump-ahead_ matrices.
+These are available in _7z_ format in the `dat` subfolder.
+You can either uncompress the _7z_ files manually, or install `7za` and use the `make` command.
+For example, tp extract the matrix `F19935.bits`, on Linux or Cygwin you can type the command `make dat/F19935.bits`.
-Only one of the matrices is needed, depending on the length of the SIMD register avialble instruction set available.
+Only one of the matrices is needed.
+Which one depends on the length of the SIMD registers available:
-In particular, you will need one of the following files:
-- 128-bits: F19935.bits
+- 128-bits: `F19935.bits`
-- 256-bits: F19934.bits
+- 256-bits: `F19934.bits`
-- 512-bits: F19933.bits
+- 512-bits: `F19933.bits`
-You can either uncompress the 7z files manually, or install 7za and use the `make` command.

-Tested with g++11 and VS2017.
+If you want to define multiple independent generator, for example to work with parallel Monte Carlo, you can use the _jump-ahead_ functionality described later.
+In that case you may need to extract further jump matrices, e.g. `F00100.bits`.

 ## Usage example (128 bits)
 The following examples uses a 128-bits architecure is available in the file `src/demo.cpp`